 - Finding the right email address and service is the most important thing.
 If you want to ensure portability and your own email address for life, purchase your own domain name.
 Pair your own domain name with a reputable service like FastMail, Office 365, GSuite, or ProtonMail.

 - If you prefer free, find an email service that has acceptable terms of service to you.
 Common services like Gmail, Yahoo!
-Mail, and Outlook.com are free, but come with advertising.
+Mail, and Outlook.com are free but come with advertising.
 Your information is sold or used by the company to provide advertising targeted at you.
-Stay away from smaller providers, or services constantly fighting privacy and security breaches, but realize that Yahoo also lost all their accounts in a series of breaches over several years time.
+Stay away from smaller providers, or services constantly fighting privacy and security breaches, but realize that Yahoo also lost all their accounts in a series of breaches over several years.
 Sometimes the big providers are also compromised.
 Generally, you get what you pay for with free.

 - Pick an email address that is reasonable.
 Your email address shouldn’t be something you are embarrassed about.
 Often people use work email addresses simply because they don’t want to be crazysarah21@<freemailprovider>.
 Unless you plan to be crazy and 21 years old forever, pick something else.
 Maybe you missed out on first.last@<freemailprovider> so consider your own domain name, or pick something else relevant but not embarrassing or too revealing about you such as your age, birth year, etc.